GRADES AND EXAMS

 Review the Office of the Registrar's procedures for Incomplete grades.

-For an Incomplete assigned in Fall 2016 and after: You will submit the grade that is to replace the Incomplete via Cal Central as though it were a grade change.
+You will submit the grade that is to replace the Incomplete via Cal Central as though it were a grade change.
 Follow the instructions for changing grades and choose Resolve Incomplete Grade under Change Reason.
+You can email egrades@berkeley.edu if you have any questions.

 What are midterm status reports?